-The coordination of the recall must be completed and verified in real time across multiple locations, by various employees.
+Various employees must complete and verify the coordination of the recall in real time across multiple locations, by various employees.

 Deploying a Task Management solution specifically designed for retailers greatly increases the speed, accuracy, and effectiveness of a product recall.
-Within the app, single, or multiple tasks can be created in less than a minute, assigned a due date, and sent to all affected stores.
+Within the app, create single, or multiple tasks in less than a minute, assigned a due date, and sent to all affected stores.

-Documents such as SKU lists and identification photos can be attached to show stores exactly what needs to be done.
+Attach documents such as SKU lists and identification photos to show stores exactly what needs to be done.
 Task recipients can then attach their own photos to provide proof of execution.

 Utilizing a designated store tablet, laptop or even an employee’s own phone, store staff can access and complete the task, anytime, anywhere.

 The task recipients can attach photos, leave notes, and mark the task as completed.
-The user, location, date and time are automatically tracked by the system and easily referenced by head office users.
+The system automatically tracks the user, location, date and time.
+Head office can easily reference this information.

 Head office can easily see who has completed the task and who hasn’t.
-They can also see notes, photos, and easily follow up on late or outstanding tasks, all in one place.
+Additionally, they can see notes, photos, and easily follow up on late or outstanding tasks, all in one place.

-Task management allows head office to respond to unexpected emergencies such as product recall, regulation changes, equipment breakdown, and negative customer reviews.
+Task management enables head office to respond to unexpected emergencies.
+This can include a product recall, regulation changes, equipment breakdown, and negative customer reviews.
 Whatever the purpose, tasks management allows the head office to create tasks, assign them and see them through to completion.